 When can I apply Leatherjacket Killer Nematodes?

 Autumn application - typically late August through to the end of October:

 When you start to see the adult daddy-long-legs in your garden (towards the end of August) you will know that in a few days they will be laying eggs.
 These will hatch quickly; therefore aim to apply two weeks after you see the adults.

 This is when the young leatherjackets are active in the soil and is when they are most susceptible to the nematodes.

-Spring application - typically early April to the end of May:
+Spring application - typically April to June:

 If you have discovered Leatherjackets (not daddy long legs) at any other time of year i.e. in the spring/summer then treat at double strength as the mature LeatherJackets are much harder to kill - you must treat in autumn as well.

 Where a severe LeatherJacket infestation is present, multiple treatments over an extended period (spring and autumn) may be required.

 The nematodes (Steinernema feltiae), seek out the leatherjackets and attack the pest by entering natural body openings.
 Once inside, they release bacteria that stops the pest from feeding, quickly killing the pest.